augusthottie/university-data-story/README.md

   - Number of universities by location
   - Industry income vs Location

+## Thought process

+We explored the world university rankings dataset and realized the potential for uncovering insights about the global higher education landscape.

+To start, we conducted a preliminary analysis of the dataset and noticed some interesting trends, such as the high rank of the universities in Europe and the USA.
+We decided to focus on these trends and used a line plot to visualize the average scores_teaching and scores_research of universities located in these regions, over a period of 10 years from 2011 to 2021.

+To investigate the relationships between different variables in the dataset, we will create a correlation matrix and included it in our story.

+In addition to the correlation matrix, we will also include a map visualization that shows the location of universities in different regions across the world for the year 2011.

+Our main goal with this data story is to provide insights into the trends and rankings of various universities across the world.

+## Tools and Technologies

+The project is implemented using Python and various libraries such as,

+ - pandas
+ - matplotlib
+ - folium
+ - Seaborn.

+The tools we have used are,

+ - PowerBI
+ - Canva

+ The data is preprocessed, analyzed, and visualized using these tools and technologies.

 ## Conclusion

 Through the visualizations, we can conclude that there is a significant variation in the performance of universities across the world.
 Some regions consistently perform better than others, while some universities have shown a consistent improvement in their rankings over the years.